joshuajnoble/blepdroid/README.md

 **B**​luetooth **L**​ow **E**​nergy for **P**​rocessing An​**droid**

 Right now optimized for RFDuino but potentially possible for any BLE + GATT device.
-Very alpha.
+We've tested this library with the following devices: Red Bear BLE Nano, RFDuino, nRF8001 and it should work with the Bluefruit LE UART Friend as well as anything else BLE compatible.
+You'll want to get service/characteristic IDs to make connecting to a preconfigured device and service easier, or you could always just code up your own service/characteristic device set.

 ##Glossary##